conservationtechlab/tinyscrubcam/esp32CAMBuild/rhinoDetection_continuous/README.md

 ## Set-up
-1) Program esp32
+1) Program ESP32 CAM
    - Ensure microsd card is not inserted
-   - Copy/paste the entire rhino model folder into your arduino libraries folder
+   - Copy/paste the entire SageBrush_Detector_inferencing folder into your arduino libraries folder
-   - If using FTDI programmer, ensure pins io0 and GND are connected
+   - If using FTDI programmer, ensure pins io0 and GND are connected (when programming ONLY)
    - Use board AI - Thinker after installing this board manager > https://adafruit.github.io/arduino-board-index/package_adafruit_index.json and downloading esp32 board library
-2) Program feather m0
+2) Program Feather M0
    - Fill in ABP values and register device with your LoRa server
    - Download MCCI LoRaWAN LMIC library by IBM library
+   - Ensure pins io0 and GND are connected (when programming ONLY & running)
    - Ensure config is set to proper region (868 for Africa, 915 for US)
 3) Refer to circuit diagram for wiring.
-4) Insert microsd card to esp32cam before turning the solar charge controller to 'on' position
+4) Insert microsd card to ESP32 CAM before running

 ## Project Description

-This project (folder `rhinoDetection_continuous`) can be downloaded onto the ESP32-CAM and as is, it will run object detection with a rhino detector for 10 seconds once triggered by a PIR sensor, which you will know inference is happening by the red light on the back of the ESP32-CAM turning on.
-If a rhino is detected, it will save detection photos to the SD card, and send a string over serial to the feather to activate a lora payload.
-You can modify the inference time (how long the device will analyze photos after being triggered, before it stops and waits again for PIR signal if it doesn't see anything) and make it so that the photos do not save to the sd card.
+SageBrush_Detector_inferencing is the Southwest model and works to detect cougars, coyotes, and bobcats.
+You can go to past issues #22, #20 and #19 to see past progress that has led to this branch if you need assistance or more information on how to avoid past mistakes or get up to date on how things work.